xot/ElectraOne/README.md

 Start Ableton

-A patch for any device selected (the 'Blue Hand') will automatically be constructed (or loaded), uploaded and then mapped to the Electra One
+A patch for the appointed  device (indicated by the 'Blue Hand') will automatically be constructed (or loaded), uploaded and then mapped to the Electra One

 See ```~/Library/Preferences/Ableton/Live <version>/Log.txt``` for any error messages (on MacOS).